AliDurul/Bootstrap-Website-Example/README.md

 Firstly, I want to let you know that I am a new learner in the world of programming and development.
 I'm passionate about exploring different languages and technologies, and this project represents a part of my learning journey.
 So, please keep in mind that I'm still growing and improving my skills.

 # Frontend Mentor challenges
-You will find the solutions to the :
+In this Repository You will find the solutions to the :
 - [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).